kjjwhitlock/makersbnb-ckaos/README.md

    so I can access it's features,
    I want to sign up as a user to MakersBNB. (*MVP*)

+10. As a user,
+    so that my information is recorded and I am contactable, I want to be able to return to my account to sign-in. (*MVP*)

+11. As a user,
+    so that I can keep my private information secure when using a public computer, I want to be able sign out of my account. (*MVP*)

 2. As a host,
    so that I can advertise my spare room,
    I would like to list a space. (*MVP*)